-Conflict is a natural and inevitable part of human interaction.
-Things can often be sorted out one-to-one or with help from someone else.
+Conflict is a natural part of life.
+People can often sort out problems amicably one-to-one or with help from someone else.
 But there will be times when that doesn’t work.

-Perhaps the issue has recurred or escalated or those involved can no longer talk to each other.
-It may be that other people are being drawn in or it’s difficult to get to the bottom of the problem.
+Perhaps the issue has recurred or escalated or people can no longer talk to each other.
+It may be that others are being drawn in or it’s difficult to get to the bottom of the problem.
 They may be no single person that everyone can trust to help sort things out.
-These are the kinds of circumstances when an independent mediator is very helpful.
+This is when an independent mediator is very helpful.

-Mediation is an informal process in which a neutral third party helps people in conflict to have a structured conversation about the issues that are important to them, and to work out a mutually acceptable way forward.
+Community mediation is an informal process.
+A neutral third party helps people in conflict to address issues that are important to them and work out a way forward.

-- impartial – so that participants feel they are being treated fairly
+- impartial – so that everyone feels they are being treated fairly.

 - neutral – so that participants trust that the mediator/s are not influenced by anyone else and have no preferred outcome.

 The mediator’s role